I have to admit that I don’t like mixed metals – not in my own home, at least? In other spaces, I love mixed metals. Do you mix metals?

 We are going to begin tearing out the bathroom this week!!
-Cue the sweaty, panicked terror.
 I need you to think exceptionally warm thoughts, because our plan is to shower in the guesthouse (which boasts our only other bathing facilities).
 We can only use the shower out there if the ground has thawed enough for us to turn the water back on (the lines aren’t insulated).
 Truthfully, I’m not 100% sure that the bathroom out there even works, but I’m hopeful.
-Because we’re going to be doing much more of the work than we intended, we need to get going – yesterday.
+Because we’re going to be doing much more of the work ourselves than we intended, we need to get going – yesterday.
 No time to wait for warmer weather.
 Worst case scenario, we end up taking cowboy baths in the laundry room tub – which would have been a luxury for our ancestors.
 A luxury!

 Although I’ve locked down the cabinetry, tile, and counters (eek), I had a few more decisions to make last week.
 I don’t know why, but this renovation has seemed to involve many more decisions than the last bath reno we tackled.
 I think last time “not crappy” was good enough for me, but now I’m more particular – plus I feel pressure to get it perfect, because we can’t afford mistakes or do-overs.
 One of the more difficult decisions was one of the smallest: the finish on the faucets and lighting.
 Geesh, I agonized over that.
 Gold (brushed or brassy) is definitely having a moment, and while I can appreciate how beautiful it is, it just isn’t for me.
 Although I wear gold jewellery and my favorite handbags have gold hardware, I just cannot commit to it in my home – and I’ve tried!

-I just really like brushed silver, and I just really like when metals match.
+I just really like brushed silver and I just really like when metals match.
 It’s one of those things my weird little brain zeroes in and fixates on.
 I think it’s because the lakehouse is somewhat small (1300 square feet – smaller than the townhouse, actually), so I like the eye to skip over hardware and not be drawn to different styles or finishes – it’s why I like all white walls and trim too.
 Because so much of the metal in the lakehouse – from the door hardware to the trim on our furniture and the stainless steel sink and faucet in the kitchen – are brushed silver (which is no accident), I’m staying the course.

 Brushed nickel for the bathroom it is!
 It’s not a very common choice – which is why I was waffling so much.
 It had a heyday in the 90s, but the fixtures I’ve chosen are so simple, I think it will have a modern feel.
 I might end up with some subtle metal mixing anyway.
 We’ve settled on the Kohler Purist faucet with a single lever in vibrant brush nickel, but the brushed nickel seems very warm.
 In the photo below, the left is brushed nickel, the middle polished chrome, and the right is brushed bronze.

 Although I’m a bit nervous, I’m also pretty excited!
 I think this matchy-matchiness is going to make my brain and I very happy.
 After spending so long creating a neutral, people-pleasing space, I’m really relishing the opportunity to just focus on what I (and Hubs, when he chimes in) want.
 Anyone else like coordinating metals and finishes?
 Or are you all metal-mixers?
 If you are a metal-matcher like me, enjoy a little eye candy: